rusefi/rusefi_documentation/Get-tuning-with-TunerStudio-and-your-rusEfi.md

 ## Time to Tune your VE table with TS AutoTune
 This is assuming that you are using the purchase version of TunerStudio with Autotune enabled.
 If you are planning on tuning your fuel table manually, you probably know what you're doing and don't need to read this wiki.

+But before we get to the exciting subject of tuning, there is the slightly more boring subject of target AFRs.
+These are defined in the aptly named target AFR table.
+Go to "Fuel" -> "Target AFR" and to start with having a value of 14 in all cells is probably good enough.
+Or you can go a bit more creative and use something like this.